-Joint injection with steroid (cortisone) or with hyaluronic acid (a lubricant product) can provide several months of symptom benefit and are generally safe treatment options which can be repeated as necessary if effective.
+Joint injection with steroid (cortisone), hyaluronic acid (a lubricant product) or platelet rich plasma (PRP), can provide several months of symptom benefit and are generally safe treatment options which can be repeated as necessary.
 In certain circumstances such as a single compartment of the knee having osteoarthritis - then a good brace to unload that compartment can provide pain relief.

 Joint replacement surgery is reserved for end stage arthritis not responding to all the other treatment modalities.